 As much as we love Dollywood Splash Country, it does get crowded in the summer and at times the lines move slowly.
 We have taken advantage of their TimeSaver passes and genuinely recommend them to those who would like to enjoy more rides with less wait time.

 You may also consider staying at nearby DreamMore Resort, as there is a back entrance into Splash Country right across the street.
 The DreamMore Resort also has its own amazing pools and splash pad.
+If you visit often, a season pass might be worth the money!

 With an excellent location next to Percy Priest Lake, Nashville Shores is the perfect retreat to escape the heat!
 Nashville Shores is a local favorite, and is a fun and exhilarating water park with a lot to offer.